plausible/docs/docs/metrics-definitions.md

 ## Goals

 You can use goals to track desired actions people take on your site.
 Goals can be based on people [visiting a particular page](pageview-goals.md) or [triggering a particular event](custom-event-goals.md) such as subscribing to a newsletter or signing up for an account.
 You can even use custom properties to create your own metrics to collect and analyze data that Plausible doesn’t automatically track.

+## Locations

+Shows the list of countries, regions and cities your visitors are based in.

 ## Operating System